welissonArley/Packages.MAUI/src/MauiCodes/readme.md

 ## License

-MauiCodes is released under the MIT License.
+PinCodes.Authorization.Maui is released under the MIT License.
 See LICENSE.txt for details.

 <!-- Images -->